 It's worth noting that there are multiple variants of this vacuum, though they only really differ in terms of color and included attachments.
 Further details on the differences between models are outlined in the Differences Between Variants section.

-The Shark Navigator Lift-Away Deluxe is decent for stairs.
+The Shark Navigator Lift-Away Deluxe is okay for stairs.
 Its 'Lift-Away' design allows you to decouple its canister from its main body and clean with its wand, though be aware that its hose is very short, which is quite limiting when cleaning hard-to-reach areas.
 It delivers decent performance on bare surfaces and does a great job clearing various debris from carpeted stairs.
 That said, it doesn't feel especially well-built, especially its clear plastic dustbin, which is particularly flimsy-feeling.

 The Shark Navigator Lift-Away Deluxe is a poor option for workshop cleaning, though it isn't designed for this kind of usage.
 It does a good job of handling household debris on hard surfaces, but using it to clean up heavier-duty debris like wood or metal shavings is likely to damage its internals.
 It also can't be used to suck up liquid spills.